jasminappleby/Lap3_code_challenge/README.md

 - Use `npm run dev`
 - If your browser does not open automatically, go to your browser and use `http://localhost:8080/`

+Or, if you are feeling lazy... [click here](https://repo-searcher.netlify.app).

 ## Technologies Used

 - React